tballard/scallbacks/README.md

 But wait.
 You do that, and think it's pretty cool, but you are still putting weakly typed calls in your generated pages, e.g. "onclick = 'MyClass.myFunc(event, 42)'".
 Does that class exist?
 That method?
 Are the arguments legit?
 Do you have a secret desire to include giant data structures in your callback arguments?

-This file demonstrates how one may misuse the sloth library to get compile time checking of all that.
+This file demonstrates how one may misuse the sloth library to get compile time checking and general bliss.